M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Application-Definition/index.md

 ## Schema Versions

-<p class="note warning">There are two versions of the XML that can be used, each using a different schema.
-It is recommended that you use the <a href="#v3-schema">'V3' schema</a> for applications that target M-Files 2015.2 and higher.</p>
+There are two versions of the XML that can be used, each using a different schema.
+It is recommended that you use the <a href="#v3-schema">'V3' schema</a> for applications that target M-Files 2015.2 and higher.
+{:.note.warning}

 ### V3 schema